-As the times are changing, a greater number of companies continue to see unprecedented growth – they have slowly, but gradually come to realize the importance & impact of human capital.
+As the times are changing, a greater number of companies continue to see unprecedented growth – they have slowly but gradually come to realize the importance & impact of human capital.
 Gone is the era when the only role of Human Resource Managers was administrative.

 Why Human Resource Management is of Interest to the CEO?

-CEOs and business leaders agree more than ever, that investing in human capital is as important, urgent and necessary, as watching the top line and bottom line of any organization.
+CEOs and business leaders agree, more than ever, that investing in human capital is as important, urgent and necessary as watching the top line and bottom line of any organization.

-1. Direct Connect with Employees
+1. Direct Connect With Employees

-2. Expectation setting and Employee morale
+2. Expectation Setting and Employee Morale

+When a CEO says that employees’ performance is directly indicative of the company’s performance, employees feel valued, and this instils a stronger sense of responsibility in them.
 Studies have shown that when employees know they have access to the CEO or top management and are able to get firsthand downloads from them about where the company is headed – it boosts their morale like nothing else.

-3. Employees are the first customers
+3. Employees Are the First Customers

 Employees prove to be great first customers.
-Companies today, are launching newer products, new versions of existing product/service, platforms, digital entertainment zones, mobile applications and what not.
+Companies today are launching newer products, new versions of existing products/services, platforms, digital entertainment zones, mobile applications and whatnot.
 Any new venture will need beta testing and focus group discussions.
 And what’s better than engaging in a dialogue with their employees?
+This way – employees are sure to feel pampered, and the company will also get first-hand honest feedback at zero additional cost and promotions.

 4. Favourable Financial Outcomes

-Employing new talents on loss of the old ones can more than often be a big challenge for managers as it involves a huge sum of time and money.
-Alternatively, investing in retaining the current employees by enforcing employee friendly policies can be of great advantage to the overall financial management of the organisation.
+Employing new talents on the loss of the old ones can more than often be a big challenge for managers as it involves a huge sum of time and money.
+Alternatively, investing in retaining the current employees by enforcing employee-friendly policies can be of great advantage to the organisation’s overall financial management.
+Employee Engagement strategies have repeatedly been found as one of the best ways to increase productivity and retention. well-being of employees as well as higher profits.

 Conclusion